firatoncu/noname/README.md

 3. **Configurations**:
 -   Create noname/config.yml file in a text editor.
--   Replace the placeholder values with your own Binance credentials:
+-   Replace the placeholder values with your own Binance credentials and desired symbols:
    ```yaml
   # config.yml
   version: